afroditeapp/afrodite-frontend/api_client/doc/AccountApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **postRegister**
-> AccountIdLight postRegister()
+> AccountId postRegister()

 Register new account.
 Returns new account ID which is UUID.

 Register new account.
 Returns new account ID which is UUID.
+Available only if server is running in debug mode and bot_login is enabled from config file.

 ### Example
 ```dart